ibexa/documentation-developer/docs/cookbook/creating_custom_rest_api_response.md

-#Creating custom REST API response based on Accept header
+# Creating custom REST API response based on Accept header

-Customizing REST API response can be useful in many situations.
-Both for headless and more traditional setups, REST responses can be enriched in a clean way and limit client to server round trips.
+Customized REST API response can be used in many situations, both for headless and more traditional setups.
+REST responses can be enriched in a clean way and limit client to server round trips.

-To do this we can take advantage of eZ Platform's [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS) based REST API and extend it with custom content types for our own needs.
-Specifically in this cookbook we'll add comments count to `eZ\Publish\API\Repository\Values\Content\VersionInfo` responses.
+To do this you can take advantage of eZ Platform's [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS) based REST API and extend it with custom Content Types for your own needs.
+In this cookbook you will add comments count to `eZ\Publish\API\Repository\Values\Content\VersionInfo` responses.

-##Implementation of dedicated Visitor
+## Implementation of dedicated Visitor

 The first step is creating your own implementation of `ValueObjectVisitor`.
-It contains all the logic which is responsible for fetching data you want to present and for modifying the actual response.
+It contains all the logic responsible for:

+- fetching data you want to present
+- modifying the actual response

 ```php
 <?php